MarcusTL12/yatzy_solver/README.md

 "column by column" whichever requires least max RAM.
 This turns out to be to keep a "column" in memory at a time which would require 573 MiB (5 dice) or 33.2 GiB (6 dice).

+## What about saving throws?

+So what if we do want to save throws?
+Well, now we have to store more layers corresponding to more throws left (nt).
+For the first layer this is not a problem, as you only ever start with 2 throws left.
+The layers now has a more convoluted dependency graph as in addition to rethrowing dice you can choose to keep your remaining throws for later and put the current dice into an open cell.
+That means that to solve layer (na, nb, nt) with nt > 0 needs access to layer (na, nb, nt - 1) as before, but also (na - 1, nb, nt + 2) and (na, nb - 1, nt + 2).
+This means that we have a 50% increase in memory consumption from needing to keep 3 layers in memory at a time.

+### Storage

+The number of layers is massively increased.
+At the last turn of the game you need to account for the possibility of having saved all the throws, giving nt = 2 * 15 = 30 for 5 dice and nt = 2 * 20 = 40 for 6 dice.
+At the middle of the game this leads to nt = 16 and nt = 20 for the largest layers, giving a ~10x storage increase for 6 dice, which should make the 400 GiB for 6 dice become ~ 4 TiB

+### The process 3

+Now to systematically go through each of the different layers, the simplest is to build up each stack of layers with the same (na, nb) for nt from 0 to the desired max nt.
+Since a layer now requires random access to neighbouring layers of nt != 0, we can not keep all neighbouring layers in memory in a simple smart way.
+The simplest streaming way is to stream the next required layers and saving the previously computed layer while working on the current layer.
+This means that when computing layer (na, nb, nt) we are keeping layers (na, nb, nt - 1), (na - 1, nb, nt + 2), (na, nb - 1, nt + 2) in memory for comptation, while offloading layer (na, nb, nt - 1) onto disk and loading layers (na - 1, nb, nt + 3) and (na, nb + 1, nt + 3) for the next computation.
+This ammounts to keeping 6 layers in memory at a time (current, 3 using, 2 loading) where two are of size (na, nb), two of size (na - 1, nb) and two of size (na, nb - 1).
+The maximum memory requirement should therefore be roughly 8.2 GiB * 6 = 49.2 GiB, which is still quite manageble.